busstoptaktik/geodesy/comments/000-comment.md

 ### Recent additions

-#### GYS: The Ghastly YAML Shorthand
+#### GYS: The Geodetic YAML Shorthand

-As YAML is somewhat verbose, GYS, the "Ghastly YAML Shorthand" was introduced with RG version 0.6.0.
+As YAML is somewhat verbose, GYS, the "Geodetic YAML Shorthand" was introduced with RG version 0.6.0.
 GYS can be discerned from YAML by not containing any curly braces, using pipe symbols (`|`) to indicate pipeline steps, and in general leaving out syntactical elements which are superfluous given that we know the context is RG.

 Internally, GYS is transformed to YAML by a simple mechanical rule set, so YAML is still the cornerstone of the RG descriptor system.
 The two pipelines shown below demonstrate the essentials of speaking GYS: